Puddocky: Synopsis

-This story is closely related to The Frog Princess, wherein a transformed frog, the bride of the youngest son, performs better at three tasks to test the brides than the other sons' human brides.
+Translations and Retellings

-Edgar Taylor translated the tale as "Cherry, or the Frog-Bride", changing both the desired plant and the girl's name to Cherry, and grouped it with tales by the Brothers Grimm.
+Edgar Taylor translated the tale as "Cherry, or the Frog-Bride" in German Popular Stories (1826), changing both the desired plant and the girl's name to Cherry, and grouped it with tales by the Brothers Grimm.
 This translation was slightly revised and altered by Marian Edwardes and included as "Cherry the Frog-Bride" in Grimm's Household Tales (1912).
-In a very similar Grimm tale, The Three Feathers, there is no scene of garden theft, and the frog's origin is never explained.
+In a parallel tale from the Grimms, The Three Feathers, there is no scene of garden theft, and the frog's origin is never explained.

 Andrew Lang translated the tale under the title of "Puddocky".
 In Lang's version, the owner of the parsley garden is a witch who demands that the girl be handed over to her, as in Rapunzel.

-A Hungarian variant, Ribike, shows the titular Ribike also obsessed with her favourite type of fruit, and later she helps the prince in lizard form.

-"The White Cat" is a literary version of the tale written by Madame d'Aulnoy in 1697, featuring cats instead of frogs.

 Gail Carson Levine adapted this story in her children's book For Biddle's Sake.